nooby6/AirBnB_clone/README.md

 1. **Command interpreter:** to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
 2. **Website:** shows the final product to everybody: static and dynamic (the front-end).
 3. **Storage:** a database or files (data = objects)
-4. **API:** provides a communication interface between the front-end and your data (retrieve, create, delete, update them)
+4. **API:** provides a communication interface between the front-end and data (retrieve, create, delete, update them)

 ## The Console